Updated August 2021

 Discussion is based on current concerns of participants, and may include topics such as managing children’s behavior, addressing issues with adult children, frustration with having to alter life plans, and unexpected joys discovered through the journey.

-Kinship Caregivers meets monthly (September-May) at Cokato Elementary, and is facilitated by a licensed social worker.
+Kinship Caregivers meets monthly (September-May) at Dassel-Cokato Early Childhood Center, and is facilitated by a licensed social worker.
 Call 320-286-4120 to learn more about this opportunity.

 Dassel-Cokato Early Childhood is a program of Dassel-Cokato Community Education, specifically designed for families with children ages birth to 5 (not yet in kindergarten).